szogyenyid/szogyenyid.github.io/_posts/2021-07-08-algo-pseudocode.md

 - The **commands** to do, like division and addition
 - Commands and decision points that determine the order of the steps: **control flow**

+You have just read the description of an algorithm.

 ## Algorithm

 **An algorithm is a method for solving the task.**